sethvoltz/firewall-toy/firmware/README.md

 coap-client -m put -e '{"mode":"flame","color":{"r":255,"g":0,"b":255}}' coap://<ip>/mode
 ```

-Note that while you can use the mDNS name in the `coap://` URL, there seems to be an issue with resolution within `coap-client` that makes it slow (~5s per request).
+**Note:** While you can use the mDNS name in the `coap://` URL, there seems to be an issue with resolution within `coap-client` that makes it slow (~5s per request).
 IP addresses return instantly.

 ## Kudos